-Indicator 12 data was collected through the Special Services Information System (SSIS) data reporting system or an Excel data collection form.
-Five (5) local school systems who use a vendaor-based IEP submit an Excel data collection form quarterly during the FFY 2013 reporting period (July 1, 2013 - June 30, 2014).
-Nineteen local school systems and two (2) public agencies report child level data for FFY 2013 reporting period (July 1, 2013 - June 30, 2014) through the SSIS data system.
-The State verified the use of the new methodology by conducting a parallel data comparison between the Excel data collection forms and the SSIS reports for each quarter of the FFY 2013 (July 1, 2013 - June 30, 2014).
+The MSDE, DEI/SES collected Indicator 12 data through the Special Services Information System (SSIS).
+These child level data were reported on a quarterly basis by four (4) local school systems in Excel through a vendor-based IEP on a quarterly during the FFY 2017 reporting period (July 1, 2017 - June 30, 2018).
+Twenty (20) local school systems and two (2) public agencies report child level data for FFY 2017 reporting period through the SSIS data system.
+The State verifies the accuracy of these data by conducting a parallel data comparison between the Excel data collection forms and the SSIS reports for each quarter of the FFY 2017 performance period.